clohr/chart-experiments/outline.md

 * Using a radial design can offer a unique perspective as well as make a large amount of data more accessible to users
 * How could this be applied to Blackfynn:
   * Visualize relationship table data
+  * Chord layout could be an alternative to the current force graph layout
+  * Show relationships between Models
+  * As data grows, we could add a search input or list component next to the chart that allows users to find a specific Model more quickly

 ### Relational Graphs
 * Heirarchy: shows structures and relationships between data